 Hart also focused his attention on strengthening the relationship between UTC and the local community, increasing the department's outreach efforts and cultivating relationships with local and national media.

-Hart has served as a member of the NCAA Division I Championship/Sports Management Cabinet, the FCS Athletics Directors Association Executive Committee and the NACDA Executive Committee.
-He has been active in the community and was a sought-after speaker among the area's many civic organizations.
-In addition to his selection as the Grand Marshal of the 2007 Region 4 Special Olympics, Hart was appointed to the Board of Directors with the March of Dimes - River Valley Division, the Greater Chattanooga Sports and Events Committee and the Finley Stadium Corporation.
-He also served as a member of the Chattanooga Downtown Rotary and the United Way of Greater Chattanooga Leadership Club.
+Hart has served as a member of the NCAA Division I Championship/Sports Management Cabinet and the FCS Athletics Directors Association Executive Committee.
+He has been active in community organizations such as Special Olympics, the March of Dimes and the United Way.
+He also served as a member of the Chattanooga Downtown Rotary.

 Hart arrived on the UTC campus after serving seven years at the University of Oklahoma in various athletics administrative capacities.
-Hart's career with the Sooners began in 1999 as the Director of Marketing and Licensing.
-He became Assistant Athletics Director for Marketing and Licensing in 2001, and developed and implemented marketing campaigns which generated annual ticket revenues in excess of $19.5 million.
-Hart was promoted to Associate Athletics Director for Program Advancement and Branding in 2003 and Senior Associate Athletics Director in 2006.
+Hart's career with the Sooners began in 1999 as the Director of Marketing and Licensing and ended as the Senior Associate Athletics Director in 2006.